bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Introduction-to-React-for-Complete.md

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.

-React has a few different kinds of components, but we’ll start with `React.Component` subclasses:
+React has a few different kinds of components, but we'll start with `React.Component` subclasses:

     class ShoppingList extends React.Component {
       render() {